openpaymentseurope/samples/CreateConsent/README.md

   "PSUUserAgent": "mozilla/5.0"                       // The PSU user agent to present to the bank }
 ```
+Edit the `appsettings.json` file and set your specific `ClientId` and `RedirectURI` obtained from Open Payments Developer Portal.
+If you are creating consent for coraporate account, you also need to set `PSUCorporateId` to be used for the specific bank (this is for most Swedish banks the company organisation number).
+If you are using the production environment, `UseProductionEnvironment` must be set to `true` and `ProductionClientCertificateFile` must be the filename of your production client certificate (obtained when you onboarded your company to our product environment) and the certificate file must be in the project directory of this application.
 # Running
 ```
 > dotnet run <BicFi>